micro-manager/pycro-manager/docs/source/user_guide.rst

 2. :ref:`headless_mode`, where the Micro-Manager Core is launched programmatically without the desktop application.

-:ref:`backends` provides more information on pycro-manager's architecture (which is not required for most users).
+The :ref:`backends` page provides more information on pycro-manager's architecture and headless mode (which is not required for most users).

 .. toctree::
    :maxdepth: 2